StayAtHomeCoder/Kaawale.io/README.md

 ## Overview

-Kaawale is a web application
+Ku Ka'awale is a web application designed to tackle the